 - Once the cuttings are set, they should be kept in a gentle, dim light with humid conditions until roots emerge.
 Once they have rooted, they will undergo vegetative growth until they reach about 80% of the size of the mother plant.
 And then will, hopefully, flower and yield crops that are comparable.

-It is technically possible to clone autoflowering plants, but it is almost certainly not worth it.
-If the plant is cloned before its sex is exposed, then it might work.
+It is technically possible to clone autoflowering plants.
 But the window of opportunity is extremely short.

 As we have just seen, the idea is that the top parts of the plant are the first to receive the hormone signals that indicate the onset of flowering.
 It takes several hours for these hormones to filter down to the lowest branches.